Rosenstein, Wray meet with Trump as controversy over FBI source heats up

 The last time the Justice Department referred the surveillance issue regarding Page to Horowitz, Trump lashed out, calling Horowitz an "Obama guy" despite the fact that he's served in multiple administrations.

-The New York Times and The Washington Post have reported that at least one confidential source spoke to Page and Trump campaign adviser George Papadopoulos multiple times.
+The New York Times and The Washington Post have reported that at least one confidential source spoke to Page, Trump campaign co-chairman Sam Clovis and campaign adviser George Papadopoulos.

+Clovis' attorney, Victoria Toensing, told CNN on Monday that the source had reached out to Clovis but her client "didn't know this guy from Adam."

+"Russia didn't even come up," Toensing added, saying the meeting was about China and took place around the end of August or early September 2016.

+Page tweeted what he indicated was an email from the source in July 2017, describing their interactions as "cordial," but CNN has not independently confirmed the email's authenticity.

-Trump has suggested the intelligence source was embedded in his presidential campaign, however US officials have denied that claim to CNN.
+Trump has suggested the intelligence source was "embedded" in his presidential campaign, but US officials have denied that claim to CNN.

 Rosenstein is overseeing Robert Mueller's special counsel investigation into Russian interference in the 2016 campaign and whether there were any ties with the Trump campaign.